Māori legend has it that the demi-god Maui pulled a fish so big from the South Pacific Ocean it could feed his family for days.

 Initially started by the New Zealand government as a test plot to determine the best commercial timber tree species, the Whakarewarewa Forest played a key role in the developing mountain bike community.
 While originally privatized, free public access mountain biking has long existed in the forest due to a “Right to Roam” clause that was included in the original government land title.
 Six years ago, when ownership was transferred to a collection of local indigenous Māori groups, the “Right to Roam” clause remained—albeit for a limited term of 30 years.
 But new trail development continues, spearheaded by the Rotorua Trails Trust, and both the Māori groups and the private logging company recently approved six new trails.
 With an estimated half million-plus people riding in the forest in 2017, expansion is a must and everyone is helping make it possible.

-But back in the 1980s, the forest remained experimental logging grounds—until Christensen got the go-ahead from his PD supervisor.
-Out of those hours of community service came some of Rotorua’s first mountain bike trails, a pivotal moment in the country’s bike history.
-And Fred wasn’t done—after his sentence he became a PD supervisor himself, and went on to start the annual Nzo Moonride race and New Zealand Mountain Biker Magazine.
+But back in the 1980s, the forest remained experimental logging grounds—until Fred Christensen got involved.
+He saw the forest's potential and got local entities involved, including the Department of Justice, which provided volunteer hours through Periodic Detention.
+From this came some of Rotorua’s first mountain bike trails, a pivotal moment in the country’s bike history.
+And Fred wasn’t done—he went on to start the annual Nzo Moonride race and New Zealand Mountain Biker Magazine.

 Dean Watson and Rick Todd, two other early New Zealand mountain bikers, also began working with PD crews to create additional trails, as well as establishing Nduro Events, a company that put on local cross-country races.
 At the same time, leadership of the upstart Rotorua Mountain Bike Club passed from Fred to Mike Lee and friends, who built some of the Whakarewarewa Forest’s “Core Network,” a big part of the area’s beginner and intermediate trails.